bulkpanda/codebrew-2024/README.md

 NutriFlex also has a sector where it enables user to post and share their healthy lifestyle with the community and have a chance to compete with their peers on healthy lifestyle.

 ## How NutriFlex achieve it
-For the UI/UX we used Figma to design our app.
+For the UI/UX we used Figma to craft our Web Pages and Product Application from framing ideas to innovative designs.
+Themed with green, representing the healthy life.
+We also explored plugins with some communities, such as icon8, lightningCode, enhancing efficiency in creating.

 For the backend, we use Google Vision API for image labeling and GPT 3.5 API for nutrient information.
 The code are mainly written in Node.js and label selection part is written in python.